tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 > **Art demonstrates that life, through equivalence of its opposed aspects - despite their
 > different nature - can approach real equilibrium.**

-Fully understanding this requires understanding the the word "equilibrium."
+Fully understanding this, of course, requires full understanding of the word "equilibrium."

 ### Equilibrium